google/wuffs/doc/wuffs-the-language.md

 - `var`

-TODO: categorize and, or, not, as, ref, deref, false, true, in, out, this, u8, u16, etc.
+TODO: categorize try, io\_bind.
+Also: and, or, not, as, ref, deref, false, true, in, out, this, u8, u16, etc.

 ## Operators